Step 6: Chase and Recovery | High-Altitude Ballooning 101

 THE CHASE

 After tearing down the launch site and packing up our equipment, it is time to begin chasing the balloon.
 The balloon usually ascends to altitudes of 90,000–100,000 ft above sea level, into the stratosphere and above 99% of Earth’s atmospheric mass.
 At these altitudes, the sky above is black and the view toward the horizon extends for almost 400 miles in every direction.
 During its ascent, the balloon passes through the jet stream, a layer of strong winds between 30,000 and 50,000 feet.
-The jet stream acts sort of like a conveyor belt to move large storm systems across the country, generally from west to east, and its strength on launch day is often the determining factor in how far the balloon will travel.
+The jet stream sort of acts like a conveyor belt to move large storm systems across the country, generally from west to east, and its strength on launch day is often the determining factor in how far the balloon will travel.
 Higher up in the stratosphere, the payload items are exposed to high levels of cosmic and solar radiation, extremely low air pressures, and very low temperatures.
-As it rises, the latex balloon expands in size due to the lower ambient air pressure at higher altitudes and eventually bursts once it reaches its maximum stretchable diameter (usually about 30 feet).
-Depending on the ascent rate and burst altitude, the total ascent time is typically anywhere from 60–100 minutes.
+As it rises, the latex balloon expands in size due to the lower ambient air pressure at higher altitudes and eventually bursts once it reaches its maximum diameter (usually about 30 feet).
+Depending on the ascent rate and burst altitude, the total ascent time is typically 60–100 minutes.

 Once the payload train has landed, we consult our maps to figure out the quickest and easiest way to reach it.
 The better the road network, the easier the recovery (usually).
-Google Maps is trustworthy in most situations, although we have found that it sometimes directs us down dirt roads that either don’t actually exist or are on private property.
+Google Maps is trustworthy in most situations, although it sometimes directs us down dirt roads that either don’t actually exist or are on private property.
 Most of the time, we are able to plot a course that brings us to within a mile or less of the payload by vehicle.

 THE RECOVERY